Docs

 Transactions

-All application service methods that touch the database should always run inside their own transactions.
+All application service methods that interact with the database should always run inside their own transactions.
 You should use the REQUIRES_NEW transaction propagation.

-See the Spring Documentation for more information about transaction management.
+See the Transactions documentation page for more information about transaction management.

 Observability